dsasmblr/hacking-online-games/README.md

 # [The Ultimate Online Game Hacking Resource](https://github.com/dsasmblr/hacking-online-games/)
 **A curated list of tutorials/resources for hacking online games!**

 From dissecting game clients to cracking network packet encryption, this is a go-to reference for those interested in the topic of hacking online games.
 I'll be updating this list whenever I run across excellent resources, so be sure to Watch/Star it!
-If you know of an excellent resource that isn't yet on the list, feel free to [email it to me](mailto:dsasmblr@gmail.com) for consideration.
+If you know of an excellent resource that isn't yet on the list, feel free to submit it for consideration via creating an issue or pull request for this repository, or [email it to me](mailto:dsasmblr@gmail.com).

 ### Blog Posts, Articles, and Presentations